10 Steps to Buying a Church Bus

 In many cases people choose a bus because it has an eye-‐catching style or it is a trendy favorite.
 If you go in this direction, you may either break your budget or have to go bus shopping again soon.
 Let your needs, not wants, drive your decision.

-- Do you need a heavy duty transmission?
+- Do you need a heavy duty vehicle?
 What safety features do you want?
-Do you require a lot of cargo-‐carrying capacity?
-Will you be doing any towing?
+Do you require a lot of cargo carrying capacity?
+Will you be using the bus often?
 Will the bus easily fit in your parking area?
+Do you have the right drivers for your bus?

 STEP 2: HOW MUCH CAN WE AFFORD?

-Regardless of whether you decide to buy or lease your next bus, establishing a realistic monthly payment that will fit into your budget is a crucial first step.
+Regardless of whether you decide to buy or lease your next bus, establishing a realistic capital expenditure or monthly payment that will fit into your budget is a crucial first step.
 How much should this be?

-Estimate what your monthly church bus payment will be based on purchase price, down payment, interest rate and length of loan.
+Estimate what your out the door price will be or your monthly church bus payment will be based on purchase price, down payment, interest rate and length of loan.
 Take the time to run the numbers now, before you go bus shopping.
-Write out the result and put this information into your church bus-‐buying folder.
+Write out the result and put this information into your church bus buying folder.
 It will not only show you what you can afford, it will also help you control the numbers when you negotiate with a salesman.

 STEP 3: SHOULD WE BUY OR LEASE OR NEXT BUS?

 A lease requires little or no money up front and offers lower monthly payments.
 But when the lease ends your Church is left without a bus and a need to replace it.
-Buying a bus is more expensive initially and the monthly payments are higher.
-But at the end of the loan, you will own a bus you can still drive or sell.
+Buying a bus is more expensive initially but you’ll save on interest.
+Financing a bus will fall between the two and at the end of the loan, you will own a bus you can still drive or sell.
 Alliance Bus Group offers Church bus financing options and also a Fundraising Assistance Program.

 The Advantages of Leasing a Bus: